All Access Offices Closed For The Holidays, But The Net News Elves Remain On Duty

 - MOLLY PAIGE and ROY TRAKIN: DEC.
 23-31

-All of us at ALL ACCESS wish you and yours a Merry CHRISTMAS, a very Happy HANUKKAH, and a safe and joyous New Year!
+All of us at ALL ACCESS wish you and yours a Merry CHRISTMAS, a very Happy HANUKKAH, an outstanding Festivus and a safe and joyous New Year!

 -